 Modeled after a 1915 design, this elegant crochet pattern, suits everyone!
 Crocheted mainly in hdc or sc, with a touch of star stitch on the collar, this is a great pattern for crocheters looking to flex their hook.

 A rugged woolly jumper with raglan sleeves and warm double collar to keep him warm in a bracing breeze.
 Up to 3XL, this jumper is designed to be worn with positive ease.
 Anna Johanna's design gets our vote for a staple men's knit.

 12. The fabulous flair

 This stylish collared number by Bigger than Life Knits is a quick knit project worked from the top down.
-The cardy features simple yet exciting cables for a fabulous finish.
+The cardi features simple yet exciting cables for a fabulous finish.
 The cardigan is fitted around the bust and lightly flared at the bottom to show off your gorgeous curves.

 13. The stripe it lucky

 If you're looking for a collared knit to brighten your wardrobe, this smart and stylish number will fit the bill.
-Knitted in Debbie Bliss Falkland Aran made from 100% wool fleece sourced from Falkland sheep, makes it warm and cozy for winter days.
-If you're looking for a substitute yarn, try Paintbox Wool Worsted in a fab range of colors, you'll need slightly larger needles, but it will work a treat and is machine-washable too.
+Knitted in Debbie Bliss Falkland Aran made from 100% wool fleece sourced from Falkland sheep, makes it warm and cosy for winter days.
+If you're looking for a substitute yarn, try Paintbox Wool Worsted in a fab range of colours, you'll need slightly larger needles, but it will work a treat and is machine-washable too.

 14. The wrap and go